Have you started decorating for Christmas? If you are looking for inspiration, here are 10 steps to a perfect Christmas tree!

 Time to decorate in the colour scheme you have chosen!
 Fill gaps you see and try to be consistent with your choice of colours, so that you try to avoid having the same colours next to each other, unless you’re only using one shade.

-STEP 8: TREE SKIRT, TRAIN OR OTHER DISPLAYS
+8. TREE SKIRT, TRAIN OR OTHER DISPLAYS

-STEP 9: STAR OR ANGEL
+9. STAR OR ANGEL

 Now, stand back, look at your masterpiece and decided whether you need an angel or a star on top.
 Some even choose ribbons.
 Again it’s up to you what works best for your tree design.
 Some families have a tradition where each member of the family takes turns each year to put the star or angel on top of the tree.

-STEP 10: MORE DECORATIONS
+10. MORE DECORATIONS

 And last but not least, fill any gaps you have left with ornaments, or just leave the tree as it is.
-It is all up to your personal preference, but I hope these 10 steps can be of some help to you when you decorate this year!

 HOME-MADE DRIED ORANGE, GRAPEFRUIT, BLOOD ORANGE AND LEMON CHRISTMAS DECORATIONS